 9. Remote Workers Work More Hours For Free

 I know this from experience, but research at Sun Microsystems Inc. 2 proves the point.
 Remote workers tend to give back to the company close to 60% of the commute time they saved.
-AT&T also reported that their telecommuters worked on average 5 hours more per week than their office-based counterparts.
+AT&T also reported that their telecommuters worked 5 hours more per week on average than their office-based counterparts.
 3

 10. Service & Operating Model Improvements